IMERSIVE/homepage.github.io/index.md

 title: Home
 ---

+### 🌐 About Us
-# Welcome to The IMERSIVE Group

-We are a research group at the **Institute of Mathematics and Statistics (IME-USP)**...
+Welcome to **The IMERSIVE Group** at the University of São Paulo.
+We are a collaborative research team dedicated to pushing the boundaries of modern statistical theory and applied methodologies.

+Our group focuses on developing robust, scalable, and computationally efficient models for complex data structures, bridging the gap between theoretical statistics and real-world impact in environmental science, real-time monitoring, and high-dimensional systems.